xebiarohan/Java-Concepts/README.md

 ### 12 instanceOf

   The java instanceof operator is used to test whether the object is an instance of the specified type (class or subclass or interface).

   instanceOf is mostly used for downcasting like :

-            `if(p instanceof B){
+            if(p instanceof B){
             B b=(B)p;      //Downcasting
             b.b();
-            }`
+            }

+### 13 Equals and HashCode
+  Java equals() and hashCode() methods are present in Object class.
+So every java class gets the default implementation of equals() and hashCode().

+        public boolean equals(Object obj) {
+                return (this == obj);
+            }

+        @HotSpotIntrinsicCandidate
+        public native int hashCode();

+  If two objects are equal according to equals() method, then their hash code must be same.

+  If two objects are unequal according to equals() method, their hash code are not required to be different.

+  Java hashCode() and equals() method are used in Hash table based implementations in java for storing and retrieving data

+  Use same properties in both equals() and hashCode() method implementations, so that their contract doesn’t violate when any properties is updated.

+          @Override
+            public boolean equals(Object o) {
+                if (this == o) return true;
+                if (o == null || getClass() != o.getClass()) return false;
+                EqualsAndHashCodeExample that = (EqualsAndHashCodeExample) o;
+                return Objects.equals(firstName, that.firstName) &&
+                        Objects.equals(lastName, that.lastName) &&
+                        Objects.equals(age, that.age);
+            }

+            @Override
+            public int hashCode() {

+                return Objects.hash(firstName, lastName, age);
+            }

+  First identify the “Bucket” to use using the “key” hash code.
+  If there are no objects present in the bucket with same hash code, then add the object for put operation and return null for get operation.
+  If there are other objects in the bucket with same hash code, then “key” equals method comes into play.
+  If equals() return true and it’s a put operation, then object value is overridden.
+  If equals() return false and it’s a put operation, then new entry is added to the bucket.
+  If equals() return true and it’s a get operation, then object value is returned.
+  If equals() return false and it’s a get operation, then null is returned.